 Ditiro parked the jeep and slung a big .458 rifle (sometimes inelegantly known as an “elephant gun”) over his shoulder as we trudged back into the long grass.
-At first, there was no sign of lions, but Ditiro read the behaviour of the animals around us – or lack thereof.
+At first, there was no sign of lions, but Ditiro read the behavior of the animals around us – or lack thereof.
 The fact most of the prey had vacated the area was a good sign that the lions were here.

 We made a big, crazy circle on foot – from the jeep, through several meadows, around a big pan and back to the jeep – but we still couldn’t find them.
 On a whim, Ditiro decided that we should turn back – and that’s when we saw them, two big boys hunkered behind a set of bushes.
-We had walked within a few metres of them earlier, completely unawares.
+We had walked within a few meters of them earlier, completely unawares.

 - On the prowl.
 (Cameron Spencer/Getty)

-Ditiro cocked the gun as one of the lions sat up on his haunches, eying us with an intensity that I had never before encountered.
-I was now prey, and nothing but a bit of African savannah, Ditiro’s elephant gun and the whim of a cat stood between me and certain death.
+Ditiro cocked the gun as one of the lions sat upon his haunches, eying us with an intensity that I had never before encountered.
+I was now prey, and nothing but a bit of African savannah, Ditiro’s elephant gun, and the whim of a cat stood between me and certain death.
 It was terrifying.